 10. Cross the Border to Boquillas del Carmen, Mexico

-Big Bend National Park runs along the Mexican border, and there's an official border crossing visitors can use as long as they've got their passport.
+Big Bend National Park runs along the Mexican border, and there's an official border crossing visitors can use as long as they have their passports.

 The Boquillas border crossing is accessible a few minutes east of Rio Grande Village.
-Check official U.S. government info on visiting the Boquillas border area before heading that way.
+Before heading that way, check official U.S. government information on visiting the Boquillas border area.

 Once you're in Mexico, there are a few small restaurants and bars next to the border where you can get a bite to eat.
 Check it out on Google Maps before deciding whether to go; there's not much to see.

-A short drive east of the border crossing on the U.S. side is the easy 1.2-mile Boquillas Canyon Trail.
+A short drive east of the border crossing on the Texas side is the easy 1.2-mile Boquillas Canyon Trail.

 Bonus: Explore Terlingua Ghost Town

-While Kel and I stayed a ten-minute drive east of Terlingua to be closer to Big Bend's entrance, we drove to Terlingua for dinner and drinks all three nights.
+Kel and I stayed a ten-minute drive east of Terlingua to be closer to Big Bend's entrance.
+We drove to Terlingua for dinner and drinks all three nights.
 The Starlight Theatre has live music.